Tennent H. Bagley: Popov Case

 GRU Colonel Pyotr Semyonovich Popov was recruited by the CIA in 1953 in Vienna and spied for the Agency for six years in Austria and East Germany.
-In his 2007 book Spy Wars: Moles, Mysteries and Deadly Games, Bagley wrote that Popov's treason was revealed to the KGB in early 1957 by his former CIA "dead drop" arranger in Moscow (and future Hoover Institution scholar), Edward Ellis Smith, when Smith met with the KGB officer who had recruited him in Moscow, Vladislav Kovshuk, in Washington D.C. movie houses.
+Bagley wrote in Spy Wars: Moles, Mysteries and Deadly Games, that Popov's treason was revealed to the KGB in early 1957 by his former CIA "dead drop" arranger in Moscow (and future Hoover Institution scholar), Edward Ellis Smith, when Smith met with the KGB officer who had recruited him in Moscow, Vladislav Kovshuk, in Washington D.C. movie houses.
 Bagley wrote that Smith had been "honey trapped" and recruited by Kovshuk in 1956, and that he was fired because he belatedly told the American Ambassador, Charles E. Bohlen, about the entrapment and how he had allegedly refused to work for the KGB.
-Ostensible KGB defector Yuri Nosenko voluntarily explained to Bagley in June of 1962 why Kovshuk had gone to Washington ("for a couple of weeks") -- to recontact "the most important American intelligence officer the KGB had ever recruited in Moscow," a cipher machine mechanic codenamed "Andrey."
-(Kovshuk actually stayed in the D.C. area for ten months, working under the diplomatic cover of an ostensible two-year posting at the Soviet Embassy, and didn't meet with now-useless-to-the-KGB "Andrey" until just before he returned to Moscow and his regular KGB position).
+Ostensible KGB defector Yuri Nosenko voluntarily explained to Bagley in June 1962 why Kovshuk had gone to Washington ("for a couple of weeks") -- to recontact "the most important American intelligence officer the KGB had ever recruited in Moscow," a cipher machine mechanic codenamed "Andrey."
+(Kovshuk actually stayed in the D.C. area for ten months, working under the diplomatic cover of an ostensible two-year posting at the Soviet Embassy, and didn't meet with "Andrey" until just before he returned to Moscow and his regular KGB position).
 Nosenko also told both Bagley and Kisevalter at another meeting that he had personally participated in the honey-trapping and the "unsuccessful recruitment" of Smith.
-In his 2014 article, "Ghosts of the Spy Wars," Bagley said it was implausible that the KGB tried in June 1962 to hide only Smith's involvement with it given the fact that he had ostensibly lost access to secrets five years earlier.
-Bagley speculated that another, never-uncovered, "mole" may have been recruited with the help of Smith, and that it was this still-active "mole" the KGB was trying to hide in 1962.
+In his 2014 article, "Ghosts of the Spy Wars," Bagley points out that since Smith had lost access to CIA secrets five years earlier, it's implausible that the KGB sent Nosenko to the CIA in June 1962 only to obfuscate Kovshuk's recontacting him in 1957.
+Bagley speculated that Kovshuk may have recruited another, never-uncovered, mole with the help of Smith and that it was this still-active "mole" the KGB was trying to hide in 1962.
 Most importantly, Bagley wrote in Spy Wars that the KGB, in the interest of protecting Smith and the never-uncovered "mole," allowed Popov to continue spying for the CIA until late 1958, at which time (after Oleg Penkovsky had been "trapped like a bear in its den") he was recalled to Moscow on a ruse, secretly arrested and played back against the CIA for a year, finally publicly arrested on 16 October 1959 (the same day Oswald arrived in Moscow), and executed in 1960.